Is

 Let’s look at a few real-life scenarios to make it clearer.

 Imagine you’re in a construction site, and a worker is handling concrete dust.
-The permissible exposure limit for dust is set to a very low level.
-If the worker is exposed above that, it can cause respiratory issues.
+Day to day, the permissible exposure limit for dust is set to a very low level.
+In real terms, if the worker is exposed above that, it can cause respiratory issues.
 By following the guidelines, the risk stays minimal.

 On the flip side, if a factory is using a chemical that’s not properly controlled, the exposure could exceed safe levels.
 This can lead to serious health problems, like cancer or organ damage.
 Knowing the limits helps prevent such outcomes.